Growth and Development Programme - Maynooth Transfer Pipeline Project

 HGVs will be diverted via the R157, following the signed route through Castlefarm, Summerhill and Bennetstown roundabouts.
 Traffic will then continue via the M3 junctions, R147 and R156 before joining the R149 (Clonee Road), which will bring drivers to the end of the road closure. - HGVs travelling west:

 Westbound HGVs will follow the R149 before diverting onto the R156 and onwards to the R147 and R157.
-The diversion continues via Bennetstown, Summerhill and Castlefarm roundabouts, before rejoining the route beyond the closure
+The diversion continues via Bennetstown, Summerhill

 All diversion routes will be clearly signposted, as agreed with the Council and An Garda Síochána.
 Emergency access and restricted local access will be maintained at all times.

-Standard working hours are 7.30AM to 6PM, Monday to Friday.
+Standard working hours are 7:30am to 6pm, Monday to Friday.

 Works may involve planned interruptions to water supply.
 Customers will be notified in advance of any planned water outages.